2017 Pacific typhoon season: Severe Tropical Storm Saola (Quedan)

 A tropical depression developed north of Guam in late October 2017.
 Within a day, the system intensified and was upgraded to a tropical storm by the Japan Meteorological Agency (JMA), receiving the international name Saola.
 Later that evening, Saola entered the Philippine Area of Responsibility (PAR), prompting the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) to assign it the local name Quedan.

 On October 26, Saola strengthened into a severe tropical storm at approximately 08:00 UTC while moving slowly in a northwestward direction.
 Despite encountering moderate to strong vertical wind shear and interacting with the intensifying northeast monsoon, Saola maintained its intensity.
 It gradually curved northeastward, continuing to move in the general direction of Japan.
 The storm exited the Philippine Area of Responsibility on October 28, without making landfall in the country.

 As Saola progressed northeastward, it affected several islands within the Ryukyu Archipelago, making multiple landfalls and close approaches.
 Although it began to weaken upon encountering cooler sea surface temperatures and an increasingly hostile environment aloft, it still brought moderate to heavy rainfall and gusty winds to parts of southern Japan.
 The system did not make direct landfall on the Japanese mainland but caused localized flooding and transport disruptions due to persistent rainfall and rough seas.

 Eventually, Saola transitioned into an extratropical cyclone as it approached Chiba Prefecture, before dissipating shortly thereafter.

 Although Saola did not make landfall as a tropical cyclone, the storm caused widespread effects in its path.
-The total damage was estimated at approximately US$250 million, primarily from infrastructure damage, agricultural losses, and flooding impacts in the Ryukyu Islands and parts of southern Japan.
+The total damage was estimated at US$250 million, primarily from infrastructure damage, agricultural losses, and flooding impacts in the Ryukyu Islands and parts of southern Japan.